2 getting started

 enjoy

-As a post-millennial student from a WEIRD culture, or Western, Educated, Industrialized, Rich Democracy (Henrich, Heine, and Norenzayan 2010), you’ve ‘programmed’ computers, too, if only to enter a password, open an app, and upload a photo on your cell phone.
+As a post-millennial student from a WEIRD culture, or Western, Educated, Industrialized, Rich Democracy [@henrich2010], you’ve ‘programmed’ computers, too, if only to enter a password, open an app, and upload a photo on your cell phone.

 Statistics is of fundamental importance, not just for understanding abstract trends, but for making decisions about everyday life.
-Consider the case of Susie, a college senior:
+Consider the case of a senior undergraduate who wants to go to med school.
+How many schools should she apply to?

 Exercise 2_1 Susie is applying to two med schools.
 At School A, 25% of students are accepted, and at School B, 25% are accepted as well.
 You are Susie.
 Are you going to get in to at least one of these programs?
 What is the probability?
 Does your estimate depend upon any assumptions?

 Questions such as these are important for us.
-If the combined probability is low, it will likely (another probability concept) make sense for Susie to spend time, money, and energy to apply to additional programs.
+If the combined probability is low, it will likely (another probability concept) make sense for Susie to spend the time, money, energy, and ego-involvement to apply to additional programs.
 If the probability is higher, it may not.
-But problems like this are hard - our estimates of probability are frequently poorly calibrated, and combining probability estimates is challenging (see, e.g., (Tversky and Kahneman 1974), and consider taking a course in Behavioral Economics or Thinking and Decision Making to learn more).
+But problems like this are hard - our estimates of probability are frequently poorly calibrated, and combining probability estimates is challenging (see, e.g., [@tversky1974], and consider taking a course in Behavioral Economics or Thinking and Decision Making to learn more).

-You may have worked with data in spreadsheets such as Excel or Google Sheets.
+Spreadsheets are handy tools, particularly for smaller datasets.
+You may have worked with data in spreadsheets such as Microsoft Excel or Google Sheets.
+If you haven’t here’s a start:

 Exercise 2_2 Open the Google Sheet at http://bit.ly/dslaX2_1.
 Save a copy and edit it, entering the following in cell B7: